au-research/raido/doc/api-integration/permission-model.md

 University or other research organisation).

 The `identifier_owner` of the service-point is used to to populate the `identifier_owner` field in the raid metadata when it is minted.
+All service-points that are created for an organisation (e.g. a specific University) will be associated with the same RoR.

 ## raid